Blog

 Control: Western names work fine

-A researcher named "John Smith" will display as "J Smith" consistently across 20+ publications.
-The parser handles Western multi-letter surnames correctly every time.
+A researcher named "John Smith" will display consistently across 20+ publications.
+Multi-letter surnames render correctly every time.

 Impact

-- Harm: Google Scholar's primary citation export feature produces author lists that omit these researchers.
-Every user who copies that citation perpetuates the error.
+• Harm: Google Scholar's primary citation export feature produces author lists that omit these researchers from a meaningful share of their own publications.
+Every user who copies that citation perpetuates the error into the next paper.

 This is not cosmetic but rather a citation laundering problem.
-Google's tool is generating and spreading incomplete citations at scale, and the omission predominantly affects certain ethnicities.
+Google's tool is generating and spreading incomplete citations, and the omission falls along ethnic lines.

 Reproduction